USEPA/fedelemflowlist/format specs/Contexts.md

 ## Contexts Input File format

-Flowable input files are the form of CSV data with the following fields.
+The context input file is in the form of CSV data with the following fields.

  Field | Type | Required |  Note |
 ----------- |  ---- | ---------| -----  |